VET-30001 - Veterinary Pathology

 Pathology written assignment portfolio

 Principles of Pathology Essay (15%) Essay on a topic relating to the principles of pathology in the style of a critical review article.
 Students will select from a list of topics provided.
+Word count is implemented using a page count of 6 pages.
 Clinical Pathology critical analysis (15%) Using cases seen on EMS, students will write an essay where they will interpret clinical pathological results to formulate a most likely diagnosis and choose the next most appropriate test.
 Students will additionally describe the pathogenesis of the disease.
-Students will receive formative feedback on a draft versions prior to submitting final version for graded assessment.
+Word count is implemented using a page count of 2 pages.
+Students will receive formative feedback on draft versions prior to submitting final version for graded assessment.

 2: Exam weighted 70%